-There’s no better way of experiencing the vibrant life of London than to visit a London market.
+There’s no better way of experiencing the vibrant life of London than to visit one of its markets.
 From Borough to Brixton, fishmonger to meat seller, London’s plethora of food markets offer something to suit every visitor’s taste.
-We narrow down the options with our pick of the ten best London food markets.
+We narrow down the options with our pick of the ten best.

 Borough Market – London Bridge SE1

 No list of markets in London can be complete without Borough Market.
-It’s the first market that I — and so many others — visited for a taste of London.
 Touristy, crowded and expensive as it has become, Borough remains the place to go for specialty ingredients like Spanish iberico bellota ham and Mexican guajillo chili.
-Whilst life in London seems to be constantly in flux, the queue outside of Monmouth Coffee is one of the great constants of life in London.
-Equally constant is the queue around Kappacasein’s raclette stand, serving freshly melted Swiss raclette and toasted cheese sandwiches.
+The queue outside of Monmouth Coffee is one of the great constants of life in London.
+Equally so is the queue around Kappacasein’s raclette stand, serving freshly melted Swiss raclette and toasted cheese sandwiches.
 But Borough Market has such a variety of food stalls that you’re hardly missing out if you opt to avoid the queues.
-Brindisa, London’s preeminent Spanish food shop and restaurant sells top quality Spanish goods and succulent grilled chorizo sandwiches.
-Wash it all down with a beer from Utobeer, which sources some of the best and hardest to find beers from everywhere in the world.
+Brindisa, a Spanish food shop and restaurant sells top quality Spanish goods and succulent grilled chorizo sandwiches.
+Wash it all down with a beer from Utobeer, which sources some of the best and hard to find beers from everywhere in the world.
 On your way out, if you’ve still got some cash to spare, stop by Mini Magoo for a selection of organic granola and muesli to have on the go.

 Maltby Market – Bermondsey SE16

-Maltby Market is, hands down, my favourite market in London, and going to Maltby has since become a Saturday morning ritual.
-If you’re looking to avoid the long queues and plodding tourists altogether, hop on to the Jubilee line to Bermondsey where Maltby Market has settled in amongst the railway arches of southeast London in the Ropewalk.
-Running wholesale business on the weekdays, Maltby Market boasts an incredible array of top-notch food sellers including Natoora, Neal’s Yard Dairy, Little Bread Pedlar and more — there are simply too many high quality food stalls at Maltby to know where to begin.
-On Saturdays, the market transforms into a lively gathering of local foodies who crave some of the freshest food in London, from heather honey from urban beekeepers London Honey Company to beer on tap from Kernel Brewery.
-Have brunch inside the railway arch at Bea’s of Bloomsbury’s unique American breakfast-inspired café, but save some room for St JOHN Bakery’s utterly incredible custard doughnuts.
-Flavours rotate on a weekly basis, but nothing beats the classic vanilla cream doughnuts with a hint of lemon zest.
+If you’re looking to avoid long queues and plodding tourists, hop on to the Jubilee line to Bermondsey where Maltby Market has settled in amongst the railway arches of southeast London in the Ropewalk.
+Running wholesale business on the weekdays, Maltby Market boasts an incredible array of top-notch food sellers including Natoora, Neal’s Yard Dairy, and Little Bread Pedlar.
+On Saturdays, the market transforms into a lively gathering of local foodies who crave some of the freshest food in London, from urban beekeepers London Honey Company to beer on tap from Kernel Brewery.
+Have brunch inside the railway arch at Bea’s of Bloomsbury’s American breakfast-inspired café, but save some room for St JOHN Bakery’s incredible custard doughnuts.
 Wash it all down with a sweetly creamy single origin Flat White from the friendly baristas at the Craft Coffee cart.

 Brixton Village Market – Brixton SW9

-Located in an old covered market arcade, Brixton Village Market is emerging as one of London’s great gastronomic hot spots and has revitalised the Brixton area, long known for its traditional Afro-Caribbean street stalls.
-Lighting up the gourmand blogosphere are Brixton mainstays like Honest Burgers and free range fried chicken restaurant Wishbone, which is the south-of-the-river outpost of the founders of London gourmet burger joints Meat Liquor and Meat Market.
-Although Wishbone’s ultra-trendy vibe has drawn some criticism from long time Brixton residents, it’s opening is undoubtedly a sign of the recent rejuvenation of the South London neighbourhood.
-Some of Brixton Village’s best known and tastiest eateries include Franco Manca, which serves amazingly textured sourdough crust pizzas, Mama Lan, a London Supper Club now with a cozy restaurant in Brixton.
-Serving a variety of authentic Beijing style dumplings, each of them exquisitely handshaped, Mama Lan brings a welcome taste of China to the London food scene.
+Located in an old covered market arcade, Brixton Village Market is emerging as one of London’s great foodie hot spots and has revitalised the Brixton area.
+Here you can find Brixton mainstays like Honest Burgers and free range fried chicken restaurant Wishbone, which is the south-of-the-river outpost of the founders of London gourmet burger joints Meat Liquor and Meat Market.
+Some of Brixton Village’s best known and tastiest food stands include Franco Manca, which serves amazingly textured sourdough crust pizzas and Mama Lan, a London Supper Club now with a cozy restaurant in Brixton.

 Broadway Market – Hackney E8

 Broadway Market is Hackney’s foodie hipster hub.
-Older sibling to The Schoolyard Market, this hugely successful Saturday market on the edge of London Fields in east London nearly disappeared in the early 2000s, but a resurgence in 2004 has led to new food stalls and a clientele passionate about food and all things local.
+Older sibling to The Schoolyard Market, this hugely successful Saturday market on the edge of London Fields in east London nearly disappeared in the early 2000s, but a resurgence in 2004 has led to new food stalls and a clientele passionate about all things local.
 Some of the best of Broadway Market include Banhmi11, which was initially set up as a weekend hobby by Van and Anh.
-Now with two market cafés in addition to its Saturday stall at Broadway, Banhmi11 are serving up the best market fresh Vietnamese food in London.
-For £5, choose between five banh mi meats — Crackling Pork Belly, Imperial Pork BBQ, Fish Q, Cha Cha Chicken or Temple Tofu.
-The pork BBQ and pork belly are hugely popular; try the catfish fillet for a pleasant palate surprise.
+The pork BBQ and pork belly banh mi are hugely popular or try the catfish fillet for something different.
 Whilst waiting for your banh mi baguette and pho, drop by East London landmark Violet Bakery’s weekend stall crammed full of sweet delights including cupcakes and their infamous Whoopie Pies.
-Down a refreshing cold brewed coffee from Climpson & Sons Café, using their own single origin roasted beans; they’re located in a former butcher shop and open daily.
+Down a refreshing cold brewed coffee from Climpson & Sons Café, who use their own single origin roasted beans.
 Finally, squeeze into the cozy independent bookshop Broadway Bookshop for a quick browse.

 Hours: Saturdays 7:30am-6pm.